douglasgreen/outlines/computing/computer_science/algorithms.md

 #### Space Complexity

 Space complexity, on the other hand, deals with the amount of memory an algorithm needs to run.
-Like time complexity, it\'s usually a function of input size.
+Like time complexity, it's usually a function of input size.
 Space complexity includes both the memory needed for the input data and any additional memory (like variables and call stacks) used by the algorithm.

 #### Big O Notation

 Big O notation is a mathematical notation used to classify algorithms according to how their run time or space requirements grow as the input size grows.
-It provides an upper bound on the growth rate of the algorithm\'s time or space requirement, offering a way to compare the efficiency of different algorithms.
-The \"O\" stands for \"order of,\" indicating the rate of growth.
+It provides an upper bound on the growth rate of the algorithm's time or space requirement, offering a way to compare the efficiency of different algorithms.
+The "O" stands for "order of," indicating the rate of growth.

 -   O(1): Constant time/space.
-The algorithm\'s performance is independent of the input size.
+The algorithm's performance is independent of the input size.
 -   O(n): Linear time/space.
 Performance grows linearly and in direct proportion to the size of the input.
 -   O(n²): Quadratic time/space.
 Performance is proportional to the square of the input size, common in algorithms with nested iterations over the data.
 -   O(log n): Logarithmic time/space.
 Performance grows logarithmically in relation to the input size, typical in algorithms that divide the problem in half each time, like binary search.
 -   O(n log n): Common in efficient sorting algorithms like mergesort and heapsort.
 -   O(2\^n): Exponential time/space.
 Performance doubles with each addition to the input, typical in brute-force algorithms for complex problems.

-It\'s important to note that Big O notation describes the worst-case scenario and doesn\'t necessarily represent the actual number of operations performed.
-It\'s a tool for comparing the relative scalability of different algorithms.
+It's important to note that Big O notation describes the worst-case scenario and doesn't necessarily represent the actual number of operations performed.
+It's a tool for comparing the relative scalability of different algorithms.
 Understanding these complexities helps in choosing the right algorithm for a given problem, especially in contexts where performance and resource constraints are critical.

 ## Sorting Algorithms

 Sorting algorithms are methods for rearranging a sequence of items, such as numbers or strings, in a particular order (typically ascending or descending).
 Each algorithm has its own mechanism and efficiency characteristics.
-Let\'s discuss four common sorting algorithms: Bubble sort, Selection sort, Merge sort, and Quick sort.
+Let's discuss four common sorting algorithms: Bubble sort, Selection sort, Merge sort, and Quick sort.

 ### Bubble Sort